 What Factors To Consider When Looking For The Best Prop Firm

 Like anything, prop firms are very different to each other in many ways, some good and some bad.
-For example, the trading requirements needed to get funded from FTMO are much different from that of 5%ers.
+For example, the trading requirements needed to get funded from FTMOOpens in a new tab.

 Forex traders typically have a very small edge in the market, over the long term.
 Very few traders are able to consistently clean out the market and pull out huge profits, especially very few retail traders.
 For this reason, we need to look at every factor a prop firm has to offer us to ensure we are maximising our chances of success and the likelihood of us making money, instead of just losing our fees.